-Even if its universally known as the best foundation for sensitive skin, its worth going the extra mile by conducting a patch test for allergic reaction before trying out a new makeup product.
-Apply a small amount of the product on your wrist or behind your ear and wait for 24 hours to see if any irritation occurs.
+Even if it’s universally known as the best foundation for sensitive skin, it’s worth going the extra mile by conducting a patch test for allergic reactions before trying out a new makeup product.
+Apply a small amount of the product on your wrist or behind your ear and wait 24 hours to see if any irritation occurs.

 Avoid hot water

-Hot water can strip your skin of its natural oils, causing dryness and irritation.
+Hot water can strip your skin of natural oils, causing dryness, irritation, and other skin reactions.
 Take off your makeup with lukewarm water instead.

-Apply a broad-spectrum, mineral sunscreen with at least SPF 30 daily.
-Don’t forget to reapply every two hours and wear a hat and sunglasses for added sun protection.
+Apply a broad-spectrum mineral sunscreen with at least SPF 30 daily.
+Remember to reapply every two hours and wear a hat and sunglasses for added sun protection.

 Drinking plenty of water helps to maintain healthy, supple skin.
-Also incorporate a good moisturizer into your routine, preferably one with hyaluronic acid, which helps retain moisture.
+Also, incorporate a good moisturizer into your routine, preferably with hyaluronic acid, which helps retain moisture.

 Get your beauty sleep